gatsbyjs/gatsby/docs/docs/sourcing-from-wordpress.md

 WordPress is a free and open-source content management system (CMS).
 Let's say you have a site built with Wordpress and you want to pull the existing data into your static Gatsby site.
 You can do that with [gatsby-source-wordpress](https://www.gatsbyjs.org/packages/gatsby-source-wordpress/?=wordpress).
 Let's begin!

-_Note: this guide uses the Gatsby Hello World starter to provide you with a knowledge necessary to start working with Wordpress but if you get stuck at some point of the guide feel free to use
+_Note: this guide uses the `gatsby-starter-default` to provide you with a knowledge necessary to start working with Wordpress but if you get stuck at some point of the guide feel free to use
 [this example](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-wordpress) to gain extra insights._

 ## Setup